 You and your guardian will also need to complete the photography consent form, which needs to be returned to the She Leads team prior to the event.
 Please give the photography consent form to your teacher, who will then provide the forms to us.

-The Student Information Pack is available to download here.
+The Student Information Pack will be available to download soon.
+Watch this space.

 For further details relating to the event, or for any queries please contact the She Leads team at firstname.lastname@example.org or call YWCA Canberra on (02) 6175 9900.